- Breast & nipple thrush

 Mastitis is an inflammation of the breast that can lead to infection.
-When you have mastitis it can feel like you have the flu, you may feel hot and have body aches and pains.
+Mastitis can feel like you have the flu; you may feel hot and have body aches and pains.

 Signs and symptoms

-- You may feel like you have the flu – feeling hot and cold with aching joints.
+- Flu-like symptoms – feeling hot and cold with aching joints

-- Breastfeed as often as your baby needs (normally 8-12 times in 24 hours for a new baby).
+- Breastfeed as often as your baby needs (normally 8 to 12 times in 24 hours for a new baby).

 - Don’t miss or put off breastfeeds.

 - Wake your baby for a feed if your breasts become too full.
-If your baby doesn’t want to feed you may need to express a small amount of milk for comfort.
+If your baby doesn’t want to feed you may need to express a small amount of milk.

-- Get some help to make sure your baby is attaching and feeding well at your breast.
+- See a lactation consultant or maternal and child health nurse to make sure your baby is attaching and feeding well at your breast.

 - Offer both breasts at each feed.
 If your baby only feeds from one breast make sure to offer the alternate breast at the next feed.